brimdata/super/book/src/super-sql/intro.md

 rules define how identifiers and dotted expressions resolve to the different available table names and columns reachable via containing scopes.
-To support such semantics, SuperSQL implements SQL scoping rules _inside of of any SQL pipe operator_ but not between pipe operators.
+To support such semantics, SuperSQL implements SQL scoping rules _inside of any SQL pipe operator_ but not between pipe operators.

 In other words, table aliases and column references all work within a SQL query written as a single pipe operator but scoping of tables